01If the Revocable Living Trust Is Fully Funded

 If one or more trusts for the benefit of the Trustmaker's surviving spouse or other beneficiaries are named as the primary beneficiary(ies) of a retirement account, such as the Trustmaker's IRA or 401(k), then the successor trustee will need the assistance of an estates and trust attorney to ensure that the assets held by the IRA or 401(k) are properly handled with regard to funding them into the applicable trust(s) and how to handle required minimum distributions and minimize any estate tax and income tax consequences.

-08Is an Individual Named as a Beneficiary of a Retirement Account?
+08If an Individual Named as a Beneficiary of a Retirement Account

 Even if a trust isn't named as the primary beneficiary of an IRA or 401(k) account, the beneficiaries may still need the assistance of an estate and trust attorney to ensure that the retirement assets are properly handled with regard to required minimum distributions and estate and income tax consequences.

-How to Determine if Your Family Can Handle Settling Your Revocable Trust
+How to Determine if Your Family Can Handle Settling Your Trust

 Many people believe that if they have a revocable living trust, then the process of settling their final affairs will be simple and won't require the assistance of an estate and trust attorney.
-In my experience, this is true for only a limited number of trusts.
+This is true for only a limited number of trusts.
 Here you will find a list of things to consider when determining if you will need to hire an attorney to assist you with settling your loved one's revocable living trust.